First time in Porto: things you should know

 If this is expensive for you then I recommend you to get a shared transfer from Porto’s airport to the city centre as it only costs 12€.

-How to get around in Porto
+How to get around Porto

-Even if it is your first time in Porto you’ll find it quite easy to get around in the city.
+Even if it is your first time in Porto you’ll find it quite easy to get around the city.

 Porto’s city centre is very hilly but it is very compact as well.
 The main monuments, such as the Clérigos tower, the Lello bookshop, the cathedral of Porto and São Bento train station are close to each other.